 I struggled with weight my entire life going all the way back to childhood.
 I remember my dad telling me I was so heavy as a toddler he threw out his back trying to pick me up.
 My struggles continued through school and my adult life.
 The biggest turning point was the passing of my father who was always an athlete.
-I always thought there was time to get in shape and make him proud.
-I missed that opportunity.
+The thought that there was time to get in shape and make him proud caused me to miss that opportunity.
 I was at one of my heaviest weights when he passed.
 I made the decision at that time that I was going to never quit no matter what until I found a way to lose weight and become the athlete he always wanted me to be.

 You have some great successes and failures within your journey.
 Will you share a few of them with us?

 Despite spending the majority of my life being overweight and in poor health, I did have brief periods in my life where I did lose weight and had some successes, but unfortunately, I resorted back to my unhealthy lifestyle shortly thereafter.
-For example, in 2009, I was able to overcome the odds and lose signficant weight and run myfirst Marathon (2009 Chicago Marathon) I finished with a sub 4 hour time.
+For example, in 2009, I was able to overcome the odds and lose significant weight and run my first Marathon (2009 Chicago Marathon) I finished with a sub 4 hour time.
 A few months later, I ran the Gasparilla Challenge which is 15k and 5k on Saturday and a Half Marathon on Sunday.
 I finished 7th overall.
-While I was very excited for my accomplishments, it was short lived.
+While I was very excited about my accomplishments, it was short lived.
 I bounced back from 175lbs back to 225lb within months.
-I did not lose the weight the proper way and had no plan to maintain my success which ultimately lead to me failing again.
+I did not lose the weight the proper way and had no plan to maintain my success which ultimately leads to me failing again.

 What would say is your latest success and why did it work?

 My latest success worked when I made the discovery on why ever diet and work out plan I ever tried in my life were flawed.
-My life completely changed when I was first introduced to Isagenix earlier this year.
+Life completely changed when I was first introduced to Isagenix earlier this year.
 I learned it’s not about caloric restriction or working out twice a day as a means of sustainable weight loss and athletic success.
 Rather it’s about feeding your body quality healthy nutrition while cleansing out the built up toxins in my body.
-Our diet and environment is full of toxins.
-We are ingesting man made food like products and not food.
+Our diet and environment are full of toxins.
+We are ingesting man-made food-like products and not food.
 The typical diet is contaminated with herbicides, pesticides, hormones, and antibiotics.
 Our air is polluted.
-Once I started eating as much organic food, grass fed meats, real food the way nature intended us to eat and incorporated Isagenix products into my daily lifestyle, my life completely changed forever.
+Once I started eating as much organic food, grass-fed meats, real food the way nature intended us to eat and incorporate Isagenix products into my daily lifestyle, my life completely changed forever.